mashb1t/susops-cli/README.md

 ## Explanation

-`so` can be used to create a **SOCKS5 proxy** and **remote port forwarder** over SSH.
+SusOps can be used to create a **SOCKS5 proxy** and **remote port forwarder** over SSH.
+It uses [autossh](https://www.harding.motd.ca/autossh/) (when installed) to automatically restart the SSH connection if it drops.

-It’s designed to be simple and effective for developers needing to tunnel traffic through a remote server.:
+The tool is designed to be simple and effective for users needing to tunnel traffic through a remote server.:
 1. **Dynamic SOCKS5 forwarding** (`ssh -N -D <socks_port>`)
 2. **remote port forwarding** (`-R <remote_port>:localhost:<local_port>`)
 3. **PAC file** and built-in HTTP server for serving browser proxy settings to Chrome/Firefox.

-Susops supports multiple simultaneous connections to different hosts, and you can add/remove port forwards and hosts at any time.
+SusOps supports multiple simultaneous connections to different hosts, and you can add/remove port forwards and hosts at any time.

 ## SOCKS5 Proxy
 ### What it does